gpbacay/PROJECT_H.A.R.A.Y.A/README.md

 - Creator's GitHub profile: [https://github.com/gpbacay](https://github.com/gpbacay)

 Thank you for choosing HARAYA as your AI virtual assistant.
 We hope HARAYA enhances your productivity, provides valuable information, and delivers a personalized experience.
-Make sure to replace the haraya_logo.png with the actual logo file, and update any file paths or details specific to your project setup.